 Desert RATS Kokopelli 150 Stage Race – Updates

-Live Tracking – this is our first year offering live tracking, and please regard it as a trial.
-We’re working with Adventure Enablers.
-The goal is near-real time tracking for every stage but we can’t guarantee it until we try it.
+Live Tracking – We’re working with Adventure Enablers to offer 2019 racers optional cell tracking for the race.
+The goal is near-real time tracking for every stage but it is not 100% guaranteed.
 Please don’t be concerned if there are lags or drops in coverage.
+The tracking will catch up!

 Stage 3 – Sprint – 9.3mi, 761′ Gain